poldrack/reproducible-workflows/README.md

 git push origin master
 ```

-### a few seconds later, you will see that the automated test starts on circleci
-### you will see that the test fails due to the error
+a few seconds later, you will see that the automated test starts on CircleCI. a bit later you will see that the test fails due to the error

-### let's add some code to clean up the outliers
+### 18. let's add some code to clean up the outliers
 ### above the assertion tests, add:

 ```